rweigel/stats/notes.md

 # Perform ordinary least squares regression
 # We'll cover this later in the semester.
-# Solve y = Ax + b for the best fit line parameters m and c
+# Solve y = Ax + b for the best-fit line parameters m and c
 A = np.vstack([x, np.ones(len(x))]).T
 print(A)